crate/cratedb-guide/docs/performance/optimization.rst

 trade-offs​.

 This means that when an ``ORDER BY`` operation is requested, the whole dataset needs to be loaded into the main memory on the relevant cluster node to be sorted.
-For this reason, it is important to not request ``ORDER BY`` operations when not actually needed, and most importantly, not on tables of large cardinalities without aggregating records beforehand.
+That is why it is important to not request ``ORDER BY`` operations when not actually needed, and most importantly, not on tables of large cardinalities without aggregating records beforehand.
 On the other hand, of course it is no problem to sort a few thousand rows in the final stage of a ``SELECT`` operation, but we need to avoid requesting sort operations over millions of rows.

 Consider leveraging filters and aggregations like ``max_by`` and ``min_by`` to limit the scope of ``ORDER BY`` operations, or